learninglab-studio/ll-event-lab-24/README.md

 In this lab, we're going to design learning experiences that feel like EVENTS.

-...like the Superbowl or New Year's Eve or a Beyonce concert or a Broadway show or your birthday or a wedding or a trip to South Beach  or that time you played Magick the Gathering one last time with your 12th grade friends in the playground behind your middle school at 2am and didn't want it to end.
+...like the Superbowl or New Year's Eve or a Beyonce concert or a Broadway show or your birthday or a wedding or a trip to South Beach  or that time you played Magick the Gathering one last time with your 12th grade friends in summer before college, in the playground behind the middle school where you met at 2am and cried together and didn't want it to end.

 Not all of learning has to feel like this.
+Not all of life has to feel like this.

-We're just one little lab in the LL, and the LL is just one little place helping out teaching.
+But we're just one little lab in the LL, and the LL is just one little place helping out teaching.

+So it doesn't hurt to have this one little lab in the little LL focus on this.
+On how big events can feel.

-But in this little lab in the little LL we are going to think as big as we can about what learning can feel like.
+..in this little lab
+...in the little LL
+...we are going to think as big as we can about what learning experiences (and lived experiences) can be.

+And we won't sit around waiting for them to happen.

+We'll design them.

+And then bring it them into the world for our users.

 ## don't forget the interaction